Experienced Injury Lawyer Serving Car Accident Victims in Everett, WA

 What Facts Should You Know About an Everett Car Accident?

-Everett, Washington is the second largest city in Snohomish County; therefore, the number of accidents each month are higher than the more rural areas of Washington.
+Everett, Washington is the second largest city in Snohomish County; therefore, the number of accidents each month is higher than in the more rural areas of Washington.

 If you are in downtown or on the outskirts of town leaving your home, here are a few facts to consider: